 What if I don’t meet the academic requirements?

 Not to worry.
 If you demonstrate artistic achievement but don’t meet AUArts’s academic requirements, you can apply to our Artstream program.
-Artstream enables you to earn college credit by taking select AUArts First Year Studies courses in combination with other courses designed to support an art and design education.
+Artstream enables you to earn university credit by taking select AUArts First Year Studies courses in combination with other courses designed to support an art and design education.